jackpal/jackpal.github.io/_posts/2022-02-13-Tailscale_and_Tablo.md

 - The Tailscale Debian installation instructions omit the step of running `sudo systemctl start tailscaled` after installing Tailscale.

 Overall my son and I give Tailscale two thumbs up!
 It enabled us to set up the Tablo DVR application remotely, so that we could co-watch the Superbowl even though we were 1400 miles apart.
-Thanks Tailscale!
+Thanks Tablo and Tailscale!